 You can walk the whole route, 31 days, for less than €1,000.
 But, I would budget for another few hundred if possible, unexpected things happen.

 How much did you spend per day on the Camino is a thread and poll on the forum.
 Most pilgrims will spend between €20 and €30 per day, and it is very closely followed by those who spent between €30 and €40.

 Travel to the Start of the Camino

 Getting to the start points of any of the Camino routes is not simple and takes a little planning.
 The most common start points of the Camino Frances, St Jean Pied de Port or Pamplona, do not have large airports.
 Here is a great thread on the Camino forum if you are traveling from outside of Europe.
 The thread has great information on the best connections for flying to and train travel in Spain.

 I flew to Paris the first time I hiked the Camino.
-Then I traveled by overnight train on SNCF to Bayonne; the connection from here to St Jean is easy and very short; alternatively stay on the same train to Pamplona and get a bus from there to Roncesvalles or St Jean.
+Then I traveled by overnight train on SNCF to Bayonne; the connection from here to St Jean is easy and very short; alternatively, stay on the same train to Pamplona and get a bus from there to Roncesvalles or St Jean.
 The second time I walked the Camino I drove from Vienna.
 I left my car in the car park at Roncesvalles for four weeks, the car park is free but has no security.
 I was not the first or last pilgrim to do this.
 Apparently, a few pilgrims turn up each year at Roncesvalles asking if they can leave their car.

 The amount you spend on air travel will depend on how far away from Spain you live and how you get there.
 Flights are a major expense.
 Currently, Skyscanner.com is my favorite booking engine for comparing flight costs.